xrdocs/programmability/_blogs/OpenConfig-gNMI.md

 There are existing API frameworks with their downsides:

 1. REST

-	a.
-It uses JSON, which is a text based encoding, which is much heavier as opposed to binary encoding.
+	a.It uses JSON, which is a text based encoding, which is much heavier as opposed to binary encoding.

 	b.
 It uses HTTP/1.1 which uses request/response model, meaning that if a server gets requests from numerous clients at once, each request is dealt with separately.
 Also, it doesn't support TLS.